Hello, adventurer! I see you are interested in Kilimanjaro, and that is awesome because it is a life-changing trip!

 If you forgot it or if this is still not enough, you can charge your electronic devices for an extra price in some of the camps at the hut where they check you in.
 Keep in mind that sometimes this option might not be available as they run on solar energy and there are days with not that much sun.

-As for me, we had a portable battery and 2 batteries for my camera and it was enough for 2 people taking quite some pictures.
+As for me, we had a portable battery and 2 batteries for my camera and that was enough for 2 people taking quite a few pictures.

 PRO TIP: Sleep with the batteries inside your sleeping bag – this way they won’t die during the cold nights.
 Also, keep them close to your body during the day if possible (especially during the summit day!).